 Disappointing is coming up with a "peace plan" without including a delegation from the side that's actually winning the conflict.
 The specific terms of that plan are inevitably just going to be a stupid and pointless waste of time.

-Quote from: Garraty_47 on Today at 12:49:19 PMDisappointing is coming up with a "peace plan" without including a delegation from the side that's actually winning the conflict.
+Quote from: Garraty_47 on March 12, 2025, 12:49:19 PMDisappointing is coming up with a "peace plan" without including a delegation from the side that's actually winning the conflict.
 The specific terms of that plan are inevitably just going to be a stupid and pointless waste of time.

 I read ceasefire and I was hopeful.